bio-tools/biotoolsDocs/IFB_tools.rst

 =========

 .. warning::
-   WORK IN PROGRESS - THESE GUIDELINES ARE CURRENTLY BEING WORKED ON / ARE IN A MESS.
+   **WORK IN PROGRESS** - THESE GUIDELINES ARE BEING WORKED ON

    PLEASE COME BACK LATER.

 These instructions will guide you through the steps to register your tools and databases in `bio.tools`_ and describe them to the standard required for inclusion in the next iteration of the `IFB Catalogue <https://www.france-bioinformatique.fr/en/ressources>`_ - the French national catalogue of bioinformatics resources.

 There are various sources of information amd help:

-* This document provides guidelines tailored to the IFB catalogue, highlighting key information and common pitfalls.
+* *This document* provides guidelines tailored to the IFB catalogue, highlighting key information and common pitfalls.
 * The *bio.tools* `Curators Guide <https://biotools.readthedocs.io/en/latest/curators_guide.html>`_ provides in-depth curation guidelines.
 It's referred to a lot from here!
-* The `biotoolsSchema documentation <https://biotoolsschema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies, including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_, used to describe tools in *bio.tools*.
+* The `biotoolsSchema documentation <https://biotoolsschema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies - including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_ - used in *bio.tools* tool descriptions.

 * To get help using *bio.tools*, or for general curation advice, please mail `registry-support <mailto:registry-support@elixir-dk.org>`_.
-If you have questions specifically about the IFB catalogue curation process, you can mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_ directly.
+* If you have questions specifically about the IFB catalogue curation process, you can mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_ directly.

 .. note::